nanoframework/nanoFramework.IoT.Device/devices/Atecc608/README.md

 For other devices like STM32, use the preset pins for the I2C bus you want to use.

+> **I2C Bus Speed**: The I2C bus **must** be configured at **100 kHz** for reliable wake-up.
+> The ATECC608 wake sequence requires SDA to be held LOW for at least 60 microseconds (tWLO).
+> At 100 kHz, an I2C write to the General Call address produces ~90 us of SDA LOW, which
+> satisfies this requirement.
+At 400 kHz the SDA-low duration is only ~22 us and wake will fail.

 ### Basic Setup

 ```csharp